 - Purchase the complete Expat Arrivals Mexico Guide (PDF)

-Thoughts of warm weather and a relaxed attitude make Mexico an attractive destination, particularly for retired expats moving to stretch out their pensions and unfold their sun chairs.
-Mexico has actually seen such a large influx of foreign pensioners that retired communities have sprouted up and down the coasts, some integrating into Mexican towns and their culture, whereas others resemble small pockets of America.
+Thoughts of warm weather and a relaxed atmosphere are what attract droves of foreigners to Mexico's shores every year, particularly retired expats moving to stretch out their pensions and unfold their sun loungers.
+Mexico has seen such a large influx of foreign pensioners that retired communities have sprouted up and down the coastline, some integrating into Mexican towns and their culture, whereas others resemble small pockets of America.

-That said, Mexico isn't only a recipient of relocated wealth.
-The robust industry and thriving manufacturing centres in its large cities attract working expats as well.
-As a member of the North American Free Trade Agreement, industry in Mexico is both competitive and prevalent in both the USA and Canada, and businesses and employees often transcend borders.
+That said, Mexico isn't only a recipient of relocated wealth: the robust industry and thriving manufacturing centres in its large cities attract working expats.
+As a member of the North American Free Trade Agreement, the industry in Mexico is both competitive and prevalent in both the USA and Canada, and relaxed visa regulations mean businesses and employees often transcend borders.